-\paragraph{Loss Function} Given predicted distances $\vd$ and a ground truth $\vg$ of size $n$, we train our metric networks with the loss in Eq.~\ref{eq: correlation loss}.
-It consists of a weighted combination of an MSE and an inverted correlation term $r$, where $\bar{d}$ and $\bar{g}$ denote the mean.
-While the formulation follows existing work \citep{kohl2020_Learning}, it is important to note that $\vg$ is computed by our similarity model from Sec.~\ref{sec: simulation similarity}, and below we introduce a slicing technique to apply this loss formulation to high-dimensional data sets.
-For the training process via stochastic gradient descent, Eq.~\ref{eq: correlation loss} requires a trade-off: A large batch size $b$ is useful to improve training stability via less random gradients for optimization.
+consisting of a weighted combination of an MSE and an inverted correlation term $r$, where $\bar{d}$ and $\bar{g}$ denote the mean.
+While the formulation follows existing work \cite{kohl2020_Learning}, it is important to note that $\vg$ is computed by our similarity model from Sec.~\ref{sec: simulation similarity}, and below we introduce a slicing technique to apply this loss formulation to high-dimensional data sets.

+To successfully train a neural network, Eq.~\ref{eq: correlation loss} requires a trade-off: A large batch size $b$ is useful to improve training stability via less random gradients for optimization.
 Similarly, a sufficiently large value of $n$ is required to keep the correlation values accurate and stable.
 However, with finite amounts of memory, choosing large values for $n$ and $b$ is not possible in practice.
 Especially so for 3D cases, where a single sample can already be memory intensive.
-In general, $n$ is implicitly determined by the length of the created sequences, via the number of possible pairs within a sequence.
+In general, $n$ is implicitly determined by the length of the created sequences via the number of possible pairs.
 Thus, we provide an analysis how the correlation can be approximated in multiple steps for a fixed $n$, to allow for increasing $b$ in return.
 In the following, the batch dimension is not explicitly shown, but all expressions can be extended with a vectorized first dimension.
 The full distance vectors $\vd$ and $\vg$ are split in slices with $v$ elements, where $v$ should be a proper divisor of $n$.
 For any slice $k$, we can compute a partial correlation $r_k$ with